tamnguyenbbt/Okapi/README.md

 * Okapi addresses all possible practical test automation difficulties such as timing and stale web element issues, letting users focus on business rules of the web applications under test while scripting (in C#).
 Okapi helps build advanced, reliable and easy-to-maintain Web UI test scripts.
 Okapi cuts significant development time and effort as well as maintenance time and effort by allowing writing very less code to achieve robust test scripts.

-* First to introduce the advanced **Search Web Elements By Anchors** algorithms which are much simpler and intuitive to use and require much less script maintenance than traditional methods (id, name, tag name, class, css, xpath, etc.)
+* First to introduce the advanced **Search Web Elements By Anchors** algorithms which are much simpler and intuitive to use and require much less script maintenance than traditional methods (id, name, tag name, class, css, xpath, etc.).
+Okapi still supports traditional search methods.

 * Advanced **Smart Search** by anchors (turned on/off in config)